by Melinda D. Maryniuk, MEd, RD, CDE

 Sure, they mean well.
 But it can be exasperating to have someone second-guess your choices – or not even allow you to make a choice!.
 How should you respond?
 Here are a few suggestions to help you make peace with the Diabetes Police.

-For family and friends you will be seeing often, you may want to find a time to sit down and explain that you have support from your doctor (or diabetes educator) and that you’re controlling your diabetes the best you can.
+For family and friends you will be seeing often, you may want to find a time to sit down and explain that you have support from your doctor (or diabetes care and education specialist) and that you’re controlling your diabetes the best you can.
 You can refer them to our website, Diabetes – What to Know, so they can learn more about diabetes.
 Many questions and “suggestions” come from a lack of information about type 2 diabetes.
 When you received your diagnosis, you had to learn how to manage it – your friends and relatives will benefit from some knowledge as well.